 - Ecoriginals are free from phthalates, bleach and fragrances

-This nappy is made with a high percentage of plant-based materials and 90 per cent biodegradable.
-These eco nappies are made with a high percentage of plant-based ingredients and a small percentage of polyethylene to ensure the strength and flexibility of the nappy.
+Ecoriginals are made with a high percentage of plant-based materials and are 90 per cent biodegradable.
+However, most of these nappy are plant-based; a small percentage of polyethylene is used to ensure the nappy’s strength and flexibility.

 How about the performance of Ecoriginals?

-As perhaps with most products, there are many reviews on the internet both positive, but quite a few negative as well.
-Recently Ecorignals are updated and the nappies suppose to have improved 40% in absorbency, however, I have been reading some people having issues with the absorbency and thought the previous Ecoriginals performed better.
+As perhaps with most products, there are many reviews on the internet about Ecoriginals, both positive, but quite a few negative as well.
+Recently Ecorignals are updated, and the new nappies suppose to have improved 40% in absorbency.
+Still, we have been reading quite a people having issues with the absorbency of Ecorignials. .
+Some people also mention issues with tags not staying in a place with the new version of Ecorignials.

 Did you know you can order trial packs from most eco nappy brands for a small expense?
-You can either choose for 2 nappies of the brand you like to try, or you can order a trial pack including different brands which include 2 nappy per brand to try.
-The sending cost is included in the trialling price which makes it attractive to really give it a go.
+You can either choose for two nappies of the preferred brand you like to try, or you can order a trial pack including different eco brands.

 A final thought on the best Eco nappies?

-Previously we have trialled several eco nappies, including Noopii, Moltex, Bambo and Muumi Eco nappie.
-I have to say that I honestly was surprised by the quality of the Eco nappies.
-I have to admit that I did doubt about the performance of Eco nappies, and if it would meet my needs, but they definitely did and more than that too.
+Previously we have trialled several eco nappies, including Noopii, Moltex, Bambo nature and Muumi Eco nappies.
+I have to say that I honestly was surprised by the quality of all Eco nappies.
+Some eco nappies like Moltex, Muumi and Bamboo nature have independent eco-credentials and excellent sustainable nappy choices.

 Hi there, my name is Jude and I am so happy to meet you here.
 I am the founder and owner of Justcutebabyclothes.com, a place to find lots of information in regards to cute baby clothes.
 You can visit us to check out lots of information on the latest fashion trends and various baby clothes styles available online.